 Request for a Higher Credit Limit

-If you want to have a broader leeway on how much you want to spend your available credit without hurting your credit utilization rate, you can ask your card provider to increase your credit limit.
+If you want to have a broader leeway on how much you want to spend on your available credit without hurting your credit utilization rate, you can ask your card provider to increase your credit limit.

 When you request a higher credit limit, your credit card issuer will assess your capacity to pay such an amount of credit.
-For example, your credit profile will be checked whether you have any late payment.
+For example, your credit profile will be checked whether you have any late payments.

 Pay Your Balance with a Personal Loan

 You can minimize the balance on a revolving credit account and improve your credit utilization rate by paying it off using a personal loan.
-For instance, you can take out a personal loan with a more favorable interest rate than your credit card.
+For instance, you can take out a personal loan with a more favourable interest rate than your credit card.